vyraun/Half-Size/README.md

 To run the algo and the baselines (as in the paper) get the embedding files ([Glove](https://nlp.stanford.edu/projects/glove/), [Fastext](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md)) and put the file locations as required in the code.

-The code will generate and evaluate (on 12 word-similarity datasets) a modified word embedding file that is half the size of the original embeddings.
+The code will generate and evaluate (on 12 word-similarity datasets) a modified word embedding file that is half-the-size of the original embeddings.

 The algorithm can be used to generate embeddings of any size, not necessaeility half.